 - platelet count and morphology (usually normal, count low in type 2 vWD)

 - activated partial thromboplastin time (normal or prolonged, the latter if FVIII levels are reduced)

 - vWD profile:

-- vWF:RCo, a functional assay which tests for the ability of vWF to adhere to normal platelets in the presence of the antibiotic ristocetin, which acts as a cofactor
+- vWF:RCo, a functional assay that tests for the ability of vWF to adhere to normal platelets in the presence of the antibiotic ristocetin, which acts as a cofactor

-- FVIII:C which tests the coagulant activity of factory VIII, which depends on the normal carrier activity of vWF
+- FVIII:C which tests the coagulant activity of factor VIII, which depends on the normal carrier activity of vWF

 Specialized coagulation tests